 Once you have successfully analysed your sources, you have enough information to start evaluating their value.
 The ability to evaluate a source is central to being a great history student.

 Evaluation is the ability to reach an informed judgment about the value of a source to your historical topic.
-It answers the question: 'How useful and reliable is this source?'
+It answers the question: 'How useful, accurate, and reliable is this source?'

-There are two evaluation skills that you need to master:
+There are three evaluation skills that you need to master:

 In order to draw a judgment about a historical source, you need to have finished analysing it.

-Once you have completed your source analysis, you can use your findings to come to a conclusion about its usefulness and reliability.
+Once you have completed your source analysis, you can use your findings to come to a conclusion about its usefulness, accuracy, and reliability.

 Each of the two evaluation skills relies upon certain analysis skills to justify your judgment.